LouisEastt/Slave2/X__Week 11/README.md

 ## Last Tests
 #### A surfboard made out of water..?
 A fun speculative thought I had during the week.. thinking about Olfaur Elliason's ["Ice Watch"](https://olafureliasson.net/archive/artwork/WEK109190/ice-watch) (2014)) <br />
 Surfing a carved piece of glacier ice seems incredibly appearling and I think it could have a really strong affect.
 As the "matter" of the SURFBOR3D would quite literally be water, it would speak to an array of different ideas.
-Simiarly to "Ice Watch", it could speak to climate change and the effect that rising tempertures will have on the activity of the ocean.
+Similarly to "Ice Watch", it could speak to climate change and the effect that rising temperatures will have on the activity of the ocean.
 I don't think I can think of simpler surfing craft than a piece of ice, which would highlight surf craft potentials.
-To add.. it would be playful, intruiging and inviting.
+To add.. it would be playful, intriguing and inviting.
 To add again to Elliason's "Ice Watch", it would be temporary.
 It would be a crafted surfboard with a finite lifespan.

 Could a surfboard be carved from large pieces of ice? <br />
 Potentially carving some sort of texture into the top layer to provide grip..